 Research, research and more research!
 Research villages in your chosen area.
 The best way to do this is to contact the Retirement Villages Association of New Zealand (RVA) to request its helpful DVD.
 Around 92% of registered villages are RVA members.

 Check out the Ministry of Business, Innovation & Employment (MBIE) website, which offers invaluable, independent and unbiased information about choosing a village and discusses the legal and financial implications.
-You’ll also find information at Age Concern’s website, or call in at your local office.
+You’ll also find information at the Get Sorted website and on Age Concern’s Common Questions website page.
+Or call in at your local Age Concern office.

 Then you need to consider some other things.
 Why are you taking this step, and what changes do you expect to happen in your life as a result?
 Decide what you really want – are you sporty and active, or do you prefer quieter pursuits like music and the arts?
 Be honest with yourself and don’t be swayed by what you think you ‘ought’ to want.